 The ProCredit Group appreciates diversity in terms of the personal qualities and experience of its employees.
 In this context, the process of selecting the members of the Management Board and the Supervisory Board aims at ensuring an adequate level of diversity in the management bodies.
 As a result, both bodies include individuals who have different profiles in terms of education, nationality, professional experience and age.
-Of the nine members of ProCredit Bank's management bodies, three are women.
+Of the nine members of ProCredit Bank's management bodies, three are worked.

-The consolidated corporate governance declaration was approved by the Management Board and signed on its behalf by:
+The separate corporate governarios on its behalf by: